pachyderm/docs/content/latest/getting-started/install-pachctl-completion.md

 directory: true
 ---

-Pachyderm autocompletion allows you to automatically finish partially typed commands by pressing `TAB`.
+MLDM autocompletion allows you to automatically finish partially typed commands by pressing `TAB`.
 Autocompletion needs to be installed separately when `pachctl` is already available on your client machine.

-Pachyderm autocompletion is supported for `bash` and `zsh` shells.
+MLDM autocompletion is supported for `bash` and `zsh` shells.
-You must have either of them preinstalled before installing Pachyderm autocompletion.
+You must have either of them preinstalled before installing MLDM autocompletion.

 {{% notice tip %}}
 Type `pachctl completion --help` to display help information about the command.